 Walking up Mt Ngungun

-The majority of the morning will be taken up by getting to and walking up Mt Ngungun, so make sure to bring lunch with you so you can have a mountain-top picnic on the top to take in the fantastic views (and catch your breath).
-On a clear day you can even see the sea!
+The majority of the morning will be taken up by getting to and walking up Mt Ngungun, so make sure to bring lunch with you so you can have a mountain-top picnic while taking in the fantastic views (and catch your breath).
+On a clear day, you can even see the sea!
 Make sure you take loads of pictures to capture the great views you get from the top.

 Taking in the view